-The order management software should be simple enough for both management and servers to use.
-There are many tasks your staff will need to perform quickly such as transferring tickets, changing tables, splitting checks, changing item prices, changing item quantities, repeating menu items or drink orders, adjusting gratuity or taxes, tracking reservations, and managing tables.
+The restaurant management system should be simple enough for both management and servers to use.
+There are many tasks your staff will need to perform quickly, such as transferring tickets, changing tables, splitting checks, changing item prices, changing item quantities, repeating menu items or drink orders, adjusting gratuity or taxes, tracking reservations, and managing tables.

 For a busy restaurant with a bar, you need the ability to perform preauthorizations by opening a tab – this needs to be a natural, fast, and reliable process.
 Preauthorization or pre-auth refers to a specific dollar amount put on a credit card until the payment is complete.
 A pre-auth will verify that the card is real and that the customer can cover the bill.

 A user-friendly solution that allows you to swipe the customer’s credit card is convenient for your staff and the customer.
 A not-so-friendly restaurant ordering system will require manual input to create a tab or not allow you to create a tab at all, and that will delay order processing.
-Also using slow or unreliable hardware can kill the speed of a busy bar and restaurant.
+Also, using slow or unreliable hardware can kill the speed of a busy bar or restaurant.

-By participating in an online or onsite demonstration of the restaurant management software, you’ll get a good sense that the order process is user-friendly.
-If the user interface requires multiple steps to perform simple tasks or is confusing to navigate, this will slow your operations down and cause errors, which you don’t want.
+Participating in an online or onsite demonstration of the restaurant management software gives you a good sense that the order process is user-friendly.
+If the user interface requires multiple steps to perform simple tasks or is confusing to navigate, this will slow your operations down and cause errors you don’t want.

 7. Loyalty and Reward Programs

 To be competitive in the hospitality business, you must have marketing, loyalty, and reward programs in place to get new customers through the door and to keep customers coming back.
-You might have the best food and service in your city, but if your competition is engaging with customers and offering a better deal for being loyal, you’re probably losing business.
+You might have the best food and service in your city.
+Still, if your competition engages with customers and offers a better deal for loyalty, you’re probably losing business.

-Most restaurant software will have some built-in loyalty or reward program, but depending on your business type and customer profile, that might not be enough.
+Most restaurant management systems will have a built-in loyalty or reward program, but that might not be enough, depending on your business type and customer profile.
 For instance, you may want to send out notifications about new loyalty programs to your customers through social media channels to communicate and engage with your customers.

-Not all restaurant point-of-sale systems will offer this ability, so you may need to use a third-party marketing software.
-Having the ability to ask what type of rewards your customers want is priceless and people will provide feedback on social media, whether you like it or not.
+Not all restaurant management software will offer this ability, so you may need to use a third-party marketing software.
+Having the ability to ask what type of rewards your customers want is priceless, and people will provide feedback on social media, whether you like it or not.

 8. Employee Management

-At a minimum, you’ll need the ability for your staff to clock in and out, and to track employee hours in the system.
-If you’re using a third-party company to handle your payroll, then you should be able to provide this information to them through your POS reporting.
+At a minimum, you’ll need the ability for your restaurant staff to clock in and out and to track employee hours in the system.
+If you’re using a third-party company to handle your payroll, then you should be able to provide this information to them through your POS software reporting.

-Some restaurant software may include additional features like employee scheduling where you can assign shifts and prevent scheduling conflicts.
+Some restaurant management systems may include additional features like employee scheduling, where you can assign shifts and prevent scheduling conflicts.
 There can even be security measures in place that prevent employees from clocking in if they’re not on the calendar to work that day.
 Also, with a scheduling feature, it may allow your employees to request shift changes for coverage if there is an emergency, for example.

-Some additional employee management options will enhance the security of your business and your workers.
-An example would be setting security permissions and access levels to prevent access to forbidden areas and to prevent tampering.
+Some additional employee management options will enhance your business’s and your workers’ security.
+An example would be setting security permissions and access levels to prevent access to forbidden areas and prevent tampering.

-As far as reporting, you should also be able to get the data you need to know which servers are performing the best and who isn’t pulling their weight.
+As far as reporting, restaurant owners should be able to get the data needed to know which servers are performing the best and who isn’t pulling their weight.
 Also, you’ll want to identify when you’re the busiest, so you can staff adequately.

-Keep in mind, that not all employee management software is created equal.
+Keep in mind that not all employee management software is created equal.
 You’ll want to have this process mapped out as far as the specific requirements to track time and pay your staff.
-So you’ll want to think about the features you need and ask what’s included since you must have this function in your POS.
+So you’ll want to think about the features you need and ask what’s included since you must have this function in your restaurant management system.

 9. Detailed and Accurate Reporting

-The most importing reporting data that restaurants need to get started is accurate operational sales reports.
+Accurate operational sales reports are the most important reporting data that restaurants owners need to get started.
 Without this, you’re doomed to frustration or failure.
 Tracking your operational sales data is essential.
 However, analytical information is going to be more critical to growing your business.

 Basic operational sales reporting isn’t enough when it comes to discovering inefficiencies.
-You’ll need to analyze specific reports in your POS, specifically your inventory reports, labor reports, and sales reports.
+You’ll need to analyze specific reports in your POS, specifically your inventory, labor, and sales reports.
 There are subsets and metrics within these individual reports that are equally vital.